bespoyasov/refactor-like-a-superhero/manuscript-en/11-side-effects.md

 }
 ```

 The code has become more predictable because the function signature no longer deceives us.
-On the contrary, it now helps us predict behavior before we even look at the implementation.
+On the contrary, it now helps us predict behavior before considering the implementation.

 The tests for both functions now are independent.
 We don't need to mock the internal functionality of the `logger` service anymore to test the details of each effect.
 It's enough to check that the functions call the correct methods with the required data: